Theatre Music

 Still lighting the way in Piccadilly

-A this same time enter Mr Hugh Mason who was the landlord to the grocery business, and William enticed him into the running of the shop and called it Fortnum and Mason trading in Piccadilly at the same spot they are at today.
+At the same time enter Mr Hugh Mason, who was the landlord to the grocery business.
+William enticed Mason into the running of the shop and called it Fortnum and Mason, trading in Piccadilly at the same spot where they are today.

-In 1761 William’s grandson Charles who was in the service of Queen Charlotte was to increase the business with delicacies such as game in aspic jelly embellished prawns and lobsters.
+In 1761 William’s grandson Charles Fortnum, who was in the service of Queen Charlotte, increased the business with delicacies such as game, in aspic jelly embellished prawns and lobsters.

-On through the Napoleonic wars , and Crimean wars with orders sent by Queen Victoria to supply tea to the field hospitals.
-Up to the present day where going for tea at Fortnum and Mason’s is still the done thing to do.
+All through the Napoleonic wars, afterwards the Crimean wars, they had orders sent by Queen Victoria to supply tea to the field hospitals.
+Up to the present day going for tea at Fortnum and Mason’s is still the done thing.

 Lillywhites